joeedh/BlenRig/readme.rst

         - New Layer Scheme option in Layer Settings tab (Compact and Expanded Scheme)

         - Updated version of generate_customprops script to work with the new armature layer schemes

+        - New Armature UPDATE button (to update the user's rig with the latest improvements)

     - Biped Armature updated to 1.005: